Self-Supervised Learning with Generative Adversarial Networks for Electron Microscopy: Related Work

 Masked image modeling, another self-supervised learning method, involves training a model to predict the original content of an image from a corrupted or masked version \cite{xie2022simmim}.
 This approach has been applied in various domains, including medical imaging and spectroscopic data identification. \citeauthor{10.48550/arxiv.2211.00313} proposed RGMIM (Region-Guided Masked Image Modeling) for COVID-19 detection, showcasing the potential of masked image modeling in medical imaging applications.
-Furthermore, \citeauthor{10.48550/arxiv.2211.08887} highlighted the success of masked image modeling in self-supervised learning, demonstrating its ability to alleviate data-hungry issues and achieve competitive results.
+Furthermore, \citeauthor{10.48550/arxiv.2211.08887} highlighted the success of masked image modeling in self-supervised learning, demonstrating its ability to alleviate data-hungry issues and achieve competitive results. \citeauthor{Caron_2021_ICCV} show the prominence of self-supervised learning on various tasks using vision transforms.
 These examples underscore the significance of masked image modeling in learning robust representations and its applicability across diverse domains.

 Using GANs for self-supervised pretraining is also very effective. \citeauthor{chen2019self} uses a GAN-based model to pretrain a model that learns image rotation. \citeauthor{guo2021self} uses GAN-based pretraining for learning image similarity in remote sensing images.
 Other notable research in this area includes latent transformation detection \cite{patel2021lt}, GAN-based image colorization for self-supervised visual feature learning \cite{treneska2022gan}, and self-supervised learning for semantic segmentation of archaeological monuments \cite{kazimi2023self}.